SkygearIO/chat/doc/message.md

 `getMessages`. *Or we can do it at python side*
 - `_markAsDelivery([messages])`

+`message.conversationStatus`.
+This attributes is updated by the python plugin.
+Having following possible value:

+- `delivery` - server got the message but no read receipt
+- `some_read` - server got one of the read receipt from user
+- `all_read` - server got all read receipt from all user

+When this `conversationStatus` is updated.
+You will get a message update notification if you did `subscribe` to your channel.
+(See pubsub.md)

 # Receipt

 Receipt is a Skygear Record point to User and Message, storing the message